fatacuciocolata/react-halo-ads/README.md

 ![homepage](../master/ss/search.png)

-Users can add their own ads but only if they have an account and are logged in.
+Users can add their own ads but are limited by specific requirements.

 ![homepage](../master/ss/add_new.png)